JuliaPy/pyjulia/README.md

 provided that Python executable used in such environments are linked to identical libpython used by PyCall.
-If this is not the case, initializing PyJulia (e.g., `import julia.Main`) prints an informative error message with detected paths to libjulia.
+If this is not the case, initializing PyJulia (e.g., `import julia.Main`) prints an informative error message with detected paths to libpython.
 See [PyCall documentation](https://github.com/JuliaPy/PyCall.jl) for how to configure Python executable.